llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * `async` is always set to `acc_async_sync` because the Clacc compiler does not yet support the `async` clause.
 Thus, this value appears to be correct according to OpenACC.
-        * `async_queue` is thus omitted.
+        * `async_queue` is always set to `-1` currently.
+OpenACC 3.0
+          sec.
+5.2.1 L3356 says "If the runtime uses a limited number of asynchronous queues, this field contains the internal asynchronous queue number used for the event."
+However, it doesn't say what the field contains if the runtime doesn't, so we have chosen `-1`.
-        * All fields describing source locations are omitted because we do not know how to obtain them via OMPT.
+        * All fields describing source location information:
+            * We do not know how to obtain this information via OMPT.
+            * When compiling the OpenACC application using Clacc's compiler in traditional compilation mode, these fields are set correctly.
+            * When compiling the OpenACC application using Clacc's compiler in source-to-source mode, these fields are nullified.
+This behavior is permitted by the OpenACC 2.7 specification, but actual source locations would obviously be preferable.
+            * See the section "OpenACC to OpenMP Mapping: Profiling Data" for further discussion.
     * `acc_event_info`:
         * `tool_info` is always set to `NULL`, and data cannot yet be shared between `_start` and `_end` events.
 This should be